roshanprabhakar/pose-animator/README.md

 Pose Animator takes a 2D vector illustration and animates its containing curves in real-time based on the recognition result from PoseNet and FaceMesh.
 It borrows the idea of skeleton-based animation from computer graphics and applies it to vector characters.

-This is running in the browser in realtime using     s [TensorFlow.js](https://www.tensorflow.org/js).
+This is running in the browser in realtime using [TensorFlow.js](https://www.tensorflow.org/js).
 Check out more cool TF.js demos [here](https://www.tensorflow.org/js/demos).

 *This is not an officially supported Google product.*